 Regional Arts Development Fund (RADF)

-A new round of RADF grants is now open through the new Townsville City Grants and Partnerships.
+A new round of RADF grants have now opened through the new Townsville City Grants and Partnerships.

 The Regional Arts Development Fund (RADF) provides funding for projects that promote and develop arts, culture and heritage in the Townsville Region.

 It is delivered as a partnership between the Queensland Government through Arts Queensland and Townsville City Council.

 RADF is a unique partnership between the Queensland Government and the Townsville City Council to support local talent, unite communities and celebrate the arts across the state.